 Get rid of ideas about what you should or shouldn’t eat.

 Food is not good or bad and you are not good or bad for what you eat or don’t eat.

 Challenge thoughts that tell you otherwise.

-Listen for the signals of comfortable fullness, when you feel you've had enough.
-As you're eating, check in with yourself to see how the food is tasting and how hungry or full you are feeling.
+Listen for the signals of comfortable fullness, when you feel you have had enough.
+As you’re eating, check in with yourself to see how the food tastes and how hungry or full you are feeling.

-When you make eating a pleasurable experience, you might find it takes less food to satisfy you.
+When you make eating a pleasurable experience, you may find it takes less food to satisfy you.

-Find other ways that are not related to food to deal with your feelings: take a walk, meditate, journal, call a friend.
+Find ways that are unrelated to food to deal with your feelings, such as taking a walk, meditating, journaling, or calling a friend.

-Become aware of the times when a feeling that you might call hunger is actually based in emotion.
+Become aware of the times when a feeling that you might call hunger is really based on emotion.